SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Cache/ReadMe.md

 Cache Types:

-	>	BloomFilter
+  -  BloomFilter

 	 (NYI)

+  -  CallerStalenessCache

+	 Track when something is added to the cache, and then the lookup function can avoid a costly call to compute something if its been recently enough added.
+Like TimedCache, except there is no global TTL on data, but the TTL is specified on each call to lookup.

-	>	LRUCache
+  -  LRUCache

      This cache stores a fixed amount of data, and as you access the data from the cache throws away old data when its not been accessed in a while.

-		This is well implemented, but the API will likely evolve before release (more Iterator<T> like etc).

-	>	TimedCache
+  -  TimedCache

-		...This is implemented and used, but again, very imature at this point -- LGP 2013-02-26
+	 Keeps track of all items - indexed by Key - but throws away items which are any more stale than given by the TIMEOUT.
+Staleness is defined as time since item was added.

+Other:
+  -  Memoizer

+	 Cache (expensive) computation results transparently, using any one of the Stroika cache types as a backend/plugin.

 TODO:
-	>	Add some sort of 'memoize' module
-		Think about memcached.
-To some extent, however, LRUCache and TimedCache already replicate this functionality.

-	>	Maybe just document a pattern for memoizing using these cache techniques?

-	>	PROBABLY add a front-end to memcached!!!
+  -  PROBABLY add a front-end to memcached, redis!!!
 Maybe it look like a stroika cache object!